prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          Int

    Description
-         Page where you will view a list of all collected pages.
+         Page where you can view a list of all collected pages.
 Uses template marker ###VIEWCOLLECTIONLINK### and builds a link to it

    Default
          empty